mksaraf/kubernetes-lab-tutorial/content/core.md

 The latter, can be done with two different approach:

   * add all the new pods and then deleting all the old ones at once
-  * add new pods and then removing old ones one by one
+  * add new pods at time and then removing old ones one by one

 To create a deployment for our nginx webserver, edit the ``nginx-deploy.yaml`` file as
 ```yaml